-Growing up in small-town Alberta, my Mom owned an indie bookshop while my Dad owned a boutique travel agency.
-I vowed I'd never run a business myself, though their tenacity against Goliaths such as Chapters/Amazon and Expedia/Kayak inspired me.
+Growing up in small-town Alberta, I worked for both my Mom (who owned an independent bookshop) and Dad (who owned a boutique travel agency).
+I vowed I'd never run a business myself, though their tenacity against the giants in their respective industries inspired me.
 I started freelancing in university.
 Eventually, I incorporated a business.
 Later, I'd switch to a sole proprietorship—all while writing business stories.

-One question I've tried to answer for Corporate Knights is whether it's time for regulators to set some carbon disclosure ground rules for businesses.
+I recently enjoyed interviewing and writing about couples for a heartfelt and candid series called Partners—in Business and Bed, where business owners discuss the good, the bad, and the ugly of living and working together.
+Previously, I tried to answer a question for Corporate Knights about whether it was time for regulators to set some carbon disclosure ground rules for businesses.
 For The Wall Street Journal, I've looked at how franchises study buyers' personal lives and why they've tried to attract pro athletes into their network.
-And, at SmartMoney magazine, my investigation into close ties between certain financial services companies and academic researchers garnered a Deadline Club Award nomination.